Skip to content

 Login nodes

 Login nodes are the "foyer" of the RCC's clusters.
-They are connected to the internet and enable you to transfer data to and from the system.
-They are not designed to carry out computing processes, and you should NOT run your scripts on login nodes.
-To connect to compute nodes to run computationally intensive programs, there is one more step you need to go through. x
+They are connected to the Internet and enable you to transfer data to and from the system.
+They are not designed to carry out heavy workloads, and you should NOT run your computation on the login nodes.
+To connect to compute nodes to do computationally intensive work, there is one more step you need to go through. x

 Warning